python/cpython/Doc/library/csv.rst

    The :class:`Dialect` class is a container class whose attributes contain information for how to handle doublequotes, whitespace, delimiters, etc.
-   Due to the lack of a strict CSV specification, different applications produce subtly different csv data.  :class:`Dialect` instances define how :class:`reader` and :class:`writer` instances behave.
+   Due to the lack of a strict CSV specification, different applications produce subtly different CSV data.  :class:`Dialect` instances define how :class:`reader` and :class:`writer` instances behave.

    All available :class:`Dialect` names are returned by :func:`list_dialects`,